Alicia Patterson: Career

 Despite her own political opinions Patterson balanced the news coverage at Newsday, giving equal treatment to both Republican and Democratic candidates.
 Under her able leadership Newsday grew to become the largest suburban and twelfth-largest evening newspaper in the country, with a circulation nearing 400,000 in the 1960s.
 Until her death from bleeding ulcers she remained an active publisher and editor.
 She had intended for her niece and nephew to inherit the paper one day, but after her death her husband took over operations.
 Patterson was headstrong and said to have an explosive temper, but her good sense, determination, and invaluable editing brought city publishing to the suburbs.
 Patterson never wanted to make money or gain political power from Newsday.
 She maintained that all she wanted was “a good newspaper.”

+By 1959, Newsday had achieved a circulation of 300,000.
+In 1963, Patterson was awarded an honorary Doctor of Letters degree from Lake Forest College (the College's first president had been Alicia's great-grandfather, Robert W. Patterson).

 Death

 Patterson died aged 56, of complications following stomach surgery for an ulcer, on July 2, 1963.
 Her ashes are interred at her hunting lodge in Kingsland, Georgia.

 John Steinbeck, Patterson's friend since 1956, wrote a series of articles in the form of "Letters to Alicia" for Newsday following her death.
 In them he expressed his controversial views, such as his support for President Lyndon B. Johnson's handling of the Vietnam War and his perception of moral decline within the United States.
 The series was written at the request of Harry Guggenheim, who became the editor of the newspaper following Patterson's death, with Patterson's nephew, Joseph Albright, working as his assistant editor.
 (Note: Joseph Albright was married to former United States Secretary of State Madeleine Albright.)